-Cultivation in Germany and Distribution of Medical Cannabis Cultivated in Germany.
+Cultivation in Germany and Distribution of Medical Cannabis Cultivated in Germany

 The Federal Opium Agency of Germany's Federal Institute for Drugs and Medical Devices ("BfArM") formed a cannabis division (the "Cannabis Agency") to oversee cultivation, harvesting, processing, quality control, storage, packaging and distribution to wholesalers, pharmacists and manufacturers.
 The Cannabis Agency also regulates pricing of German-produced medical cannabis products and serves as an intermediary of medical cannabis product sales between manufacturers, wholesalers and pharmacies on a non-profit basis.
 In late 2018, the Cannabis Agency issued a call for tenders to award licenses for local medical cannabis cultivation and distribution of German-cultivated medical cannabis products (the "German Local Tender").
 The Cannabis Agency would serve as an intermediary in the supply chain between such cultivation and distribution.
-In April 2019, three licences for local cultivation were granted.
+In April 2019, three licenses for local cultivation were granted.
 In consequence three companies in Germany cultivate on behalf of the Cannabis Agency of the BfArM.
-Each license period.
+Each license permitted the holder to grow up to 200kg per year for total production of 2,600kg per year collectively from the 13 cultivation lots and 10,400kg over the four-year license period.
 In July 2021, the BfArM launched the state sale of cannabis grown in Germany.
 Since then, pharmacies have been able to purchase medical cannabis in pharmaceutical drug quality for the supply of patients from the BfArM via the portal www.cannabisagentur.de.
 The sale from the BfArM to pharmacies is at a price of 4.30 euros per gram.